Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mike-woodiwiss.md
 ---

+When you [move to Germany](/guides/moving-to-berlin), you must choose your health insurance.
 All German residents need health insurance.
 It pays for your healthcare when you are sick.
+You need it to apply for a [residence permit](/glossary/Aufenthaltstitel), and to [start working](/guides/find-a-job-in-berlin#start-working).

 You must choose health insurance yourself.
 There are hundreds of options.
 This guide explains how German health insurance works, how to choose the best health insurance for your needs.

 {% include "_blocks/tableOfContents.html" %}

 ## How to choose health insurance

-When you [move to Germany](/guides/moving-to-berlin) you must choose your health insurance.
-You need health insurance to apply for a [residence permit](/glossary/Aufenthaltstitel), and to [start working](/guides/find-a-job-in-berlin#start-working).

-To choose health insurance...

 1. **Understand [your options](#your-options)**
     Use my [recommendation tool](#your-options) or keep reading this guide.
 There are two insurance systems and hundreds of options.
 The best option depends on your situation.